MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-subscriptions.md

 ---
-title: "Subscribe yourself and others to a paginated report in the Power BI service"
+title: "Subscribe to paginated reports in the Power BI service"
 description: In this article, you learn things to keep in mind about subscribing to  paginated reports in the Power BI service.
 author: maggiesMSFT
 ms.author: maggies